sunzihan23/tp/docs/DeveloperGuide.md

 2. The `EditCourseCommand` creates an `editedCourse` with the new course name.
 3. `EditCourseCommand` then calls `Model#hasCourse()` to check for duplicate courses.
 If duplicate present, a `CommandException` is thrown.
 4. `Model#setCourse()` will then be called to replace the existing course with the `editedCourse`.
-5. `Model#updateFilteredList()` will then be called to update the filtered course list.
+5. `Model#updateFilteredCourseList()` will then be called to update the filtered course list.

 #### Displaying of result
 1. Lastly, the `EditCourseCommand` creates a `CommandResult` with a success message and return it to the `LogicManager` to complete the command execution.